dwipp/DPBasicLoading/README.md

 # DPSimpleLoading

 It's a very basic loading in iOS.
-And absolutely it's a very lightwight library.
+And absolutely it's a very lightweight library.
 Inspired from progress loading in App Store.

 ## Usage